Background

 The majority:

-• 79.7% of survey respondents believe there is a need for a public toilet
+- 80% of survey respondents told us there is a need for a public toilet

-• 67% support Option A – Along the footpath between playspace and tennis courts
+- 67% of respondents supported Option A – Along the footpath between the play space and tennis courts

 Next steps

-Based on the consultation findings, we will be proceeding with a public toilet at the Option A location – along the footpath between playspace and tennis courts.
-Construction is expected to commence in the 2025-2026 financial year.
+Based on the consultation findings, we are now proceeding with a public toilet at the Option A location and construction will commence in late January 2026.

-For further information about the design please contact the Open Space and Recreation Planning team on 8375 6600.
+For further information about the design and next steps please contact the Open Space and Recreation Planning team on 8375 6600.